 It’s named after the apostle Peter who is said to be buried under the church.
 It’s an incredibly interesting place where you can have a look at beautiful architecture and impressive artworks.

 A big part of the church is open to the public, but there are also parts and rooms that tourists are not allowed to visit.
-Below you can read more about St. Peter’s Basilica and useful information before you visit.
+Down below you can read more about St. Peter’s Basilica and useful information before you visit:

 Tickets to St. Peter’s Basilica